semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 The schedulers property can contain a list of schedulers defined on the project.

-A scheduler in Semaphore 2.0 is a way to run a pre-defined pipeline on a project at the pre-defined time.
+A scheduler is a way to run a pre-defined pipeline on a project at the pre-defined time.
+All times are interpreted as UTC.

 A scheduler has a few properties: `name`, `branch`, `at` and `pipeline_file`.